bananavoid/FunWithGeofence/README.md

 User is welcome
 - choose another center of geofence area by long tap on map
-- set another network ssid clicking on "Add network"
+- set another network ssid clicking on "Set network name" from action bar menu
 - change geofence area with seek bar.